 - Flaticon: With more than 3,545,000 icons at your disposal, it’s one of the largest collections of icons available.

 - The Noun Project: It doubles as both an icon and a photo resource.
-They specialize in their categories like “Diversity in Tech”, “Work from Home” etc.
+They specialize in categories like “Diversity in Tech”, “Work from Home” etc.

 - Font Awesome: Still the king!
 It stands out because of the regular updates they have on their icon set, comes with 5 types of icon styles, and has robust support to use in your code.